 |Pentaceratops life reconstruction by Christopher DiPiazza.|

 Pentaceratops had one of the largest skulls of any land animal.
 From beak to the end of its frill, its skull measured almost eight feet long.
-Most of this was frill, which was basically a light frame of bone between two large holes, called fenestre.
+Most of this was frill, which was basically a light frame of bone around two large holes, called fenestre.
 Large fenestre are common in most ceratopsians (Triceratops being an exception) to make sure the large frills weren't too heavy.
 Pentaceratops' frill was lined with small horn-like structures called epoccipitals.
 At the top of the frill, there is a "U" shaped dip in the middle, and the middle-most two epoccipitals actually face downwards, instead of out, like the rest.
 As is the case with all of its relatives, the frill and horns of Pentaceratops may have served as display adaptations for within the species, possibly attracting mates and/or intimidating rivals.
 They also could have aided in deterring potential predators, like the tyrannosaurid, Bistahieversor, which it coexisted with in life.

 |Pentaceratops skull currently on display at the American Museum of Natural History in New York.|